The unseen effect

 and is driven backwards.
 Even though you cannot see a basketball, you can assume that one person threw

 a basketball to the other person because you see its effect on the people.
-(Click on the checkmark or cross below the

 It turns out that all interactions which affect matter particles are due to an exchange of